 TRUE ALL-AROUND HORSES —

-Horses that can work a cow, catch a fast one in open pasture or an arena, ride smooth on a trail ride, go to a ranch or stock horse show, be competitive in 5 or 6 events, and be really pretty doing it.
+These are horses that can work a cow, catch a fast one in open pasture or an arena, ride smooth on a trail ride, go to a ranch or stock horse show, be competitive in 5 or 6 events, and be really pretty doing it.
 They have to have good bone and feet and are able to stay sound well into their twenties.
-We train and use our horses here on the ranch.
-We keep a small but select group of broodmares.
+We keep a small but select group of cowbred broodmares.
 Many of them were top roping or ranch horses or used as trail and lesson horses before we bred them.
 All of them are well bred and close to the best ‘FOUNDATION’ cutting and cowhorse lines.
 They are heavy, stout, solid mares with good bone, big hips, good heads, excellent withers and backs, and bred-in ‘COW’.
-We have really worked to find top cow-bred mares with exceptional SIZE, BONE, FEET, & SUBSTANCE.
 Many are 3rd, 4th, and 5th generation ‘home-breds’.
-Not all cutting-breds are 13.3 hand ponies – we have the bigger stouter ones!
-ALL are only kept for breeding if they have excellent ‘user friendly’ dispositions.
+Not all cutting-breds are 13.3 hand 'bird-legged' ponies – we have the bigger stouter ones!
+ALL have 'kind', easy going, people friendly dispositions.

 About the recent tornado